mikkorepolainen/espruino-mock-ruuvi/README.md

 # Espruino Mock Ruuvi

-Node.js command line mock workbench for dev-testing code running on the espruino-ruuvitag firmware.
+Node.js command line mock workbench to aid in developing code for the espruino-ruuvitag firmware.

 ## Description

-A mock workbench for testing espruino-js code written for the ruuvitag sensor.
+A mock workbench for running espruino-js code written for the ruuvitag sensor.

 The purpose of the tool is to be able to quickly validate and sanity-check the espruino javascript code as it is, receive console notifications about what the platform would be doing